tatia-wallin/Techlahoma-Web-Developer-Concepts/README.md

 # Slides: Web Developer Concepts for Beginners
 Slides for the talk I gave with Techlahoma about web developer concepts.

-  - [x] Added all slides.
+* All slides from my talk are available for download, or
-  - [x] Added a single PDF for just the Cheat Sheet
+* A single slide of just the Cheat Sheet is available